-The directors standing for re-election at the forthcoming AGM under Article 115 of the Company's Constitution are Mr. Ng Cher Yan and Mr. Christopher Paul Lee.
-At the recommendation of the NC and as approved by the Board, both Mr. Ng and Mr. Lee will be seeking re-election as directors at this forthcoming AGM.
-Mr. Ng is considered an independent and non-executive director.
-If he is re-elected, he will remain as the Chairman of the AC and the Chairman of the RC and a member of the NC.
-Mr Lee is considered a non-independent and non-executive director.
-If he is re-elected, he will remain as the Chairman of the SC.
-Key information on Mr. Ng and Mr. Lee can be found on page 8 of the Annual Report 2017.
-There are no material relationships (including immediate family relationships) between Mr. Ng and the other directors of the Company, the Company or its related corporations, or its 10% shareholders.
+The directors standing for re-election at the forthcoming AGM under Article 115 of the Company's Constitution are Mr. Robert Gaines-Cooper and Mrs. Jane Rose Philomene Gaines-Cooper.
+At the recommendation of the NC and as approved by the Board, both Mr. Gaines-Cooper and Mrs. Gaines-Cooper will be seeking re-election as directors at this forthcoming AGM.
+Mr. Gaines-Cooper is a non-executive director.
+If Mr. Gaines-Cooper is re-elected, he will remain as a member of the RC and SC.
+Mrs. Gaines-Cooper is a non-executive director.
+If Mrs. Gaines-Cooper is re-elected, she will remain as a member of the AC and NC.
+Key information on Mr. and Mrs. Gaines-Cooper can be found on page 8 of the Annual Report 2018.
+Mr. Gaines-Cooper is a controlling shareholder of the Company.
+He is the Chairman and a director of Venner Capital S.A. ("Venner"), the latter being an interested person as described in Section 2 of the Appendix 1 to the Company's Circular to Shareholders dated November 5, 2018.
+Mrs. Gaines-Cooper is the spouse of Mr. Gaines-Cooper and is the President and a director of Venner.
+Mr. Christopher P. Lee is a director of Venner and the chief executive officer of Venner Medical International Inc, a subsidiary of Venner.
+Apart from the relationships disclosed above, there are no material relationships (including immediate family relationships) between them and the other directors of the Company.
 The NC recommends the re-election and re-appointment of these directors after assessing their contribution and performance (including attendance, preparedness and participation) and their effectiveness as directors.
 The Board has accepted the NC's recommendation.
 Each member of the NC and Board had abstained from deliberating on his/her own re-nomination as a director.
 A brief profile of each director is set out in the "Board of Directors" section of this annual report.